-- Each residence has received three recycling containers which initially were purchased through a Pennsylvania grant.
+- Each residence has one recycling container which initially was purchased through a Pennsylvania grant.
 New containers are available by contacting the Township office.

-- Recycle materials may be commingled in any of the containers, including aluminum and bimetal cans, soda and juice bottles, plastic bottles and containers marked #1 through #7, paper, flattened cardboard, clear and colored glass.
+- Recycle materials may be commingled in any of the containers, including aluminum and bimetal cans, soda and juice bottles, plastic bottles and containers marked #1 and #2, paper, and flattened cardboard.
 PLEASE DO NOT PUT RECYCLE ITEMS IN PLASTIC BAGS

 - Please place your trash and recycling curbside the night prior to your scheduled collection to ensure uninterrupted service.
 Please make sure material is visible and within three feet of the curb.
 Reference the street listing for your scheduled service day or reference the Schedule by Day of the week Recycling by day of the week.
 Service times may vary depending on operational issues, weather, etc.

 Inclement Weather Policy